-The Trustee may create a cash reserve to pay for future liabilities of the Trust.
 If the Trustee determines that the cash on hand and the cash to be received are, or will be, insufficient to cover the Trust's liabilities, the Trustee may authorize the Trust to borrow money to pay administrative or incidental expenses of the Trust that exceed cash held by the Trust.
 The Trustee may authorize the Trust to borrow from any person, including the Trustee or the Delaware Trustee or an affiliate thereof, although none of the Trustee, the Delaware Trustee or any affiliate thereof intends to lend funds to the Trust.
 The Trustee may also cause the Trust to mortgage its assets to secure payment of the indebtedness.
 The terms of such indebtedness and security interest, if funds were to be loaned by the entity serving as Trustee or Delaware Trustee or an affiliate thereof, would be similar to the terms which such entity would grant to a similarly situated commercial customer with whom it did not have a fiduciary relationship.
 In addition, the Sponsor has provided the Trust with a \$1.2 million letter of credit to be used by the Trust if its cash on hand (including available cash reserves) is insufficient to pay ordinary course administrative expenses.
 Further, if the Trust requires more than the \$1.2 million under the letter of credit to pay administrative expenses, the Sponsor has agreed to loan funds to the Trust necessary to pay such expenses.
 Any loan made by the Sponsor to the Trust would be evidenced by a written promissory note, be on an unsecured basis, and have terms that are no less favorable to the Sponsor than those that would be obtained in an arm's length transaction between the Sponsor and an unaffiliated third party.
-If the Trust borrows funds or draws are the trust has no source of liquidity or capital resources.
-The Trustee has no current plans to authorize the Trust to borrow money.
-At December 31, 2018 and 2017, the Trust held cash reserves of \$827,169 and \$366,773, respectively, for future Trust expenses.
+If the Trust borrows funds or draws on the letter of credit, no further distributions will be made to Trust unitholders until such amounts borrowed or drawn are repaid.
+Except for the foregoing, the Trust has no source of liquidity or capital resources.
+The Trustee has no current plans to authorize the Trust to borrow money other than Sponsor advances to pay the Trust's monthly operating expenses.
+At December 31, 2023 and 2022, the Trust held cash reserves of \$1,394,697 and \$922,913, respectively, for future Trust expenses.
+Since its formation, the Trust has not borrowed any funds other than Sponsor advances to pay the Trust's monthly operating expenses and no amounts have been drawn on the letter of credit.